-I’ve talked about previously about the importance of email marketing and why it’s so beneficial for an online business and in this easy beginner’s guide I will teach you exactly how to start an email list.
+I’ve talked previously about the importance of email marketing and why it’s so beneficial for an online business and in this easy beginner’s guide I will teach you exactly how to start an email list and build a newsletter.

 First of all, I’m sure you’ve heard this phrase for ages: “The money is in the list”.
 And it’s absolutely true.
 There is a lot of data online showing that for every $1 spent on email marketing on average you get back $40.

 That’s an insane ROI, it beats almost every other way of internet marketing method out there in terms of cost and profit.
 This is why it’s recommended that you start an email list as fast as you can, even if you have just started a blog that doesn’t get any traffic yet.

 I’ll have to admit, for many years I neglected this aspect of marketing and I never did any email marketing at all.
 Do you know why I did not start an email list earlier?